dcSpark/cddl-codegen/README.md

 * Serialization for all supported types.
 * Deserialization for almost all supported types (see limitations section).

-It should be noted that for our purposes when we encounter a type that is an alias or transitively an alias for binary bytes, we always create a wrapper type for it, as in our use cases those should not be mixed and are crypto keys, hashes, and so on.
+We generate getters for all fields, and setters for optional fields.
+Mandatory fields are set via the generated constructor.
+All wasm-facing functions are set to take references for non-primitives and clone when needed.
+Returns are also cloned.
+This helps make usage from wasm more memory safe.

 Identifiers and fields are also changed to rust style. ie `foo_bar = { Field-Name: text }` gets converted into `struct FooBar { field_name: String }`

+There are several arguments that are set at the top of `main.rs` to configure code generation:
+* `ANNOTATE_FIELDS` - Annotates errors with locational context if set.
+On by default.
+* `BINARY_WRAPPERS` - When we encounter a type that is an alias or transitively an alias for binary bytes, we create a wrapper type for it, as in some use cases those should not be mixed and are crypto keys, hashes, and so on.
+Otherwise generates a type alias.
+On by default.
+* `GENERATE_TO_FROM_BYTES` - Generates `to_bytes()` and `from_bytes()` usable from wasm in addition to the `Serialize` and `Deserialize` traits.
+Off by default.

 #### Heterogeneous Arrays